Geoffrey Palmer (actor)

 Geoffrey Dyson Palmer (4 June 1927 – 5 November 2020) was an English actor.
 His roles in British television sitcoms include Jimmy Anderson in The Fall and Rise of Reginald Perrin (1976–79), Ben Parkinson in Butterflies (1978–1983) and Lionel Hardcastle in As Time Goes By (1992–2005).

 His film appearances include A Fish Called Wanda (1988), The Madness of King George (1994), Mrs Brown (1997), Tomorrow Never Dies (1997) and Paddington (2014).
-He also made guest appearances in television series such as The Avengers, Doctor Who, Fawlty Towers and Bergerac.
+He also made guest appearances in television series such as The Avengers, Doctor Who, Fawlty Towers, Bergerac and Blackadder.

 Early life and education

 Geoffrey Dyson Palmer was born on 4 June 1927 in North Finchley, Middlesex.
 He was the son of Frederick Charles Palmer, who was a chartered surveyor, and Norah Gwendolen (née Robins).
 He attended Highgate School from September 1939 to December 1945.
 He served as a corporal instructor in small arms and field training in the Royal Marines during his national service from 1946 to 1948, following which he briefly worked as an unpaid trainee assistant stage manager.